snake2205/kultorina/README.md

 1. install backend dependancies (see requirements.txt) and frontend dependencies (see package.json).
 2. install MySQL workbench.
 Make a new connection and database.
 Change the BUrl variable in config.py accordingly.
 3. start the backend and frontend applications using command prompt (backend => "uvicorn main:app --reload";frontend => "npm start")
+4. in the page "datu augšupielāde" add files from data folder accordingly. write foto in the "lauka nosaukums" field.
+Press submit.

 The website is not done by any means.
 However the school project it was made for has ended, so it will not be completed.